 To reduce the amount of time required to display a page in your Web browser.
 To display a page for the first time, CMS must

 Retrieving and processing this for every visitor that comes to your site would cause significant "load" on the server and cause delays to view pages.
-Saving the generated page in a cache means the page can be quickly displayed to visitors.
+Saving the generated page in a cache means the page "snapshot" can be quickly retrieved for display to visitors.

 This comes at the expense of occasionally requiring you to manually clear caches, forcing CMS to rebuild the page it displays to visitors.
-Generally, a manual cache clear is only required when a page name is changed or when a page is moved (since navigations for pages not directly affected will not be rebuilt).
+Generally, a manual cache clear is only required when a page name is changed or moved (since navigations for pages not directly affected will not be rebuilt) or if template parts, like footers, are updated.

 CMS automatically clears its internal caches at midnight daily, which is why you may notice that, without manually clearing cache, some actions take "overnight" to be visible on your site.